Malice Aforethought (film)

 Malice Aforethought is a 2005 ITV drama based on Anthony Berkeley Cox’s 1931 novel of the same name, written under the pen name Francis Iles, made by Granada Television.
 There was an earlier BBC television adaptation of this novel in 1979.

 Synopsis

-Set in a 1920's village in Devon, the plot concerns the complicated love life of Dr. Edmund Bickleigh and his plans to resolve his unhappy marriage by murdering his wife.
+Set in the 1920s in a Devon village, the plot concerns the complicated love life of Dr. Edmund Bickleigh and his plans to resolve his unhappy marriage by murdering his wife.
 It is an early and well-known example of the "inverted detective story".